... Skip to content

 “It took me two days to believe I was pregnant,” the woman said in an interview with CNN.
 “I still wake up in the morning and can’t believe if this is true or not.”

-Also read on U.S. Leads the Global AI Race
+Also read: U.S. Leads the Global AI Race

 Columbia University's Fertility Center,